milvus-io/pymilvus/README.md

 ... }

 ```
-A search without hybrid conditions would be like below
+A search without hybrid conditions with `IVF_FLAT` index would be like:

 ```python
 >>> query_hybrid = {